rubythalib33/telelogs/README.md

 # telelogs
-telelogs is a package to send log message on you telegram if something happened on a server, e.g your training is done, update CI/CD and manymore
+telelogs is a package to send log message on your telegram if something happened on a server, e.g your training is done, update CI/CD and manymore

 ## How to setup the library
 1. install the package